 The application fees are shown below and apply to one visa application.
 The application fee for the most common nonimmigrant visa types is $160.
 This includes tourist, business, student and exchange visas.
 Most petition-based visas, such as work and religious visas, are $190.
-K visas cost $240 and the fee amount for E visas is $205 Please note that visa fees for K applicants will continue to be paid at the U.S. Embassy in Accra on the date of your appointment.
+K visas cost $240 and the fee amount for E visas is $205.
+Please note that visa fees for K applicants should be paid at any GT bank locations in Ghana.
 The tables below are a more comprehensive list of visa types and fee amounts.
 Following the tables is a short list of nonimmigrant visas which do not require payment of an application fee.

 |Fee Amount (USD)||Fee Amount (GHS)||Visa Type||Description|

 |$190||N/A||P||Athletes.
 Artists & Entertainers|